 - and details of any improvements made over the period of ownership, in some cases property valuations may also be needed.

 Burtons are not authorised to give financial advice and cannot tell you whether or not you have any exemptions, have full use of any applicable CGT allowance or relief, or what the amount will be that you will need to pay; you will need to take independent financial advice on this.

-If you would like any advice regarding selling your property or would like an estimate please contact us on 01634 540 046 or firstname.lastname@example.org
+We can help you by providing an estimate or any advice for selling your property.
+Please contact us on 01634 540 046 or firstname.lastname@example.org.